Methodology

 Source-led context

-Where factual context matters, Buyer Compass should rely on credible source categories such as GOV.UK, Land Registry, ONS, Bank of England, borough planning material, and other reputable public or commercial sources where appropriate.
+Where factual context matters, Buyer Compass relies on credible source categories such as GOV.UK, Land Registry, ONS, Bank of England, borough planning material, and other reputable public or commercial sources where appropriate.

 Clear separation

-We aim to distinguish facts, interpretation, and opinion rather than blending them together carelessly.
+The aim is to distinguish facts, interpretation, and opinion rather than blending them together carelessly.

 Bounded guidance